rjoleary/cs452-kernel/README.md

 and it makes lookup and insertion constant time.

-### Fast memcpy

-To minimize latency for copying data we implemented a nontrivial memcpy function.
-The main difference compared to the original "copy one byte at a time" is that it tries to copy as many bytes in a single instruction as possible.
-To accomplish this, we first assume all copied data is 4 byte aligned.
-This is possible through the templated `send`/`receive`/`reply` functions, as now the compiler can enforce proper alignment of the data types used.
-Next, we use a custom memcpy that copies up to 32 bytes at a time through `ldm` and `stm` commands.
-The instructions stand for "load multiple" and "store multiple".
-We use them to copy up to 8 registers in one go (32 bytes).
-This way, there is barely any differences between the 4 byte and 64 byte performance tests.

 ### Priorities

 The priorities of all tasks can be conveniently found by entering the command